How to define roles that actually work.

 Heads need resources and autonomy.
 If you can't provide both, hire a Manager.

-Manage a team of 5+ immediately
+Lead a team of 5+ immediately

 Know your product, market, and customers without onboarding